-EXAMPLE 1 Values of the fundamental physical constants, as regularly evaluated and recommended by CODATA of the International Science Council (ISC) [2], calibration process carried out on a measuring instrument or a measuring system that, under specified conditions
+EXAMPLE 1 Values of the fundamental physical constants, as regularly evaluated and recommended by CODATA of the International Science Council (ISC) [2].

-EXAMPLE 2 Relative atomic mass values, also called atomic weight values, of the elements, as evaluated every two years by IUPAC [27],
+EXAMPLE 2 Relative atomic mass values, also called atomic weight values, of the elements, as evaluated every two years by IUPAC [27].